kyomel/daily-term-SE-Growth/README.md

    - Add new terms or notes to the current month's file
    - Use a consistent format for easy searching and reference
    - Include definitions, examples, or personal insights
+   - Use English for wrting terms or notes

 2. **Monthly Files**